 Previous studies of application usage have shown that the performance of collective communications is critical to the performance of the parallel program.
 In MPI, broadcast operations broadcast a message from the root process to all of the processes of the group.
 In Dryad, we can use the Select or Join functions to implement the broadcast operation among the Dryad vertices.
 We made the parameters sweep for the Dryad Broadcast operation using different numbers of nodes and message sizes.
 Figures 2 (a)(b) and (c) plot the time of the Dryad broadcasting message from 8MB to 256 MB on 16 nodes/instances on Tempest and Azure.
 The results indicated that the broadcasting overhead was linear with the size of the message.
 As expected, Azure had a much higher performance fluctutaion due to the network jitter in the cloud.
-We also found that using infinitband did not improve the broadcast performance of Dryad when compared with the results using ethernet.
-The average speed of the Dryad Broadcast using 1Gbps and 20Gbps network was 108.3MB/sec and 114.7MB/sec, respectively.
+We also found that using infinitband did not improve the broadcast using 1Gbps and 20Gbps network was 108.3MB/sec and 114.7MB/sec, respectively.
 This minor difference in broadcast performance is due to the bottleneck of transferring data via the file pipe in Dryad.
 Figures 2 (d)(e) and (f) plots the overhead of Dryad broadcasting using 2~30 nodes on Tempest and Azure.
 While we strove to find the turning points in performance study of MPI collective communication caused by the network contention, we did not find this pattern for Dryad broadcasting because Dryad use flat tree to broadcast messages to all of its vertices and does not explore the parallelism in collective communication as MPI does.
 Thus, the results showed that the overhead for the Dryad broadcasting was linear with the number of computer nodes, which is not scalable behavior for message intensive applications.

-4 Performance Model for Dryad and MPI Implementations of Parallel Matrix Multiplication
+4 Analytical Timing Model of Dryad and MPI Implementations of Parallel Matrix Multiplication